ToshioCP/Gobject-tutorial/src/sec4.src.md

 First, we need to determine the name of the signal.
 Signal name consists of letters, digits, dash (`-`) and underscore (`_`).
 The first character of the name must be a letter.
-So, a string "div-by-zero"is appropriate for the signal name.
+So, a string "div-by-zero" is appropriate for the signal name.

 There are four functions to register a signal.
-We will use `g_signal_new` for "div-by-zero" signal.
+We will use [`g_signal_new`](https://docs.gtk.org/gobject/func.signal_new.html) for "div-by-zero" signal.

 ~~~C
 guint